himan2411/capacity-management/README.md

 - Sure.

  5. We observed fitment score going beyond 100, this needs to be corrected.
-- Will be fixed.
+- Fixed.

  6. The i/p and o/p cannot be related once you submit, the i/p fields getting wiped off, better to have a reset button
-- Will be Fixed.
+- Fixed.

  7. Sorting the search results will give us a better view
-- Lack of communication.
+- Fixed.

  8. Sample data was provided for the purpose of understanding.
 Please mock up data as required.
-- Will be fixed.
+- Sure

 To Do :